-According comScore’s State of the U.S. Online Retail in Q1 2015, m-commerce totaled $11.1 billion in the first quarter of this year.
-The company also found the majority of mobile time engaged in shopping was spent in retailer apps.
+According to comScore’s State of the U.S. Online Retail in Q1 2015, m-commerce totaled $11.1 billion in the first quarter of this year.
+The company also found the majority of mobile time engaged in shopping was spent on retailer apps.

 There’s money in m-commerce and the means to those profits lies in mobile apps.